-The minimum size of habitable rooms for houses/apartments/and flats shall conform with appropriate National guidelines/ standards in operation at the date of application for planning permission, including the minimum dimensions as set out in 'Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities' (2018), and 'Quality Housing for Sustainable Communities: Best Practice Guidelines for Delivering Homes Sustaining Communities' (2007).
+The minimum size of habitable rooms for houses/apartments/and flats shall conform with appropriate National guidelines/ standards in operation at the date of application for planning permission, including the minimum dimensions as set out in 'Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities' (2020), and 'Quality Housing for Sustainable Communities: Best Practice Guidelines for Delivering Homes Sustaining Communities' (2007).

-All habitable rooms within new residential units shall have access to appropriate levels of natural / daylight and ventilation.
-In this regard, and in order to maximise available light, glazing to all habitable rooms should not be less than 20% of the floor area of any habitable room.
-Development shall be guided by the principles of Site Layout Planning for Daylight and Sunlight, A guide to good practice (Building Research Establishment Report, 2011) and/or any updated guidance.
-A daylight analysis will be required for all proposed developments of 50+ units.
+All habitable rooms within new residential units shall have access to appropriate levels of natural /daylight and ventilation.
+Development shall be guided by the principles of Site Layout Planning for Daylight and Sunlight, A guide to good practice (Building Research Establishment Report, 2011) and/or any updated, or subsequent guidance, in this regard.
+A daylight analysis will be required for all proposed developments of 50+ units, or as otherwise required by the Planning Authority.
 The impact of any development on existing habitable rooms should also be considered.